tsanikgr/whist/README.md

 # High level overview

 The app is built on top of the [LibGDX](https://github.com/libGDX/libGDX) game development framework and it is written in Java.
-Currently, it compiles for Android and Desktop, with an iOS version planned for the future.
+Currently, it compiles for Android and Desktop, and iOS.
 Platform specific code is placed in the [`android`], [`desktop`] and [`ios`] directories, whereas all platform independent code is placed in the [`core`] package.
 It also uses a customised version (to fit my own needs) of the [StageBuilder](https://github.com/peakgames/libgdx-stagebuilder) library, a project for building LibGDX stages (screens) from xml files.
 Please have a look at my other [repository](https://github.com/tsanikgr/illustrator-to-android), where I supply an Adobe Illustrator javascript which automatically exports graphical assets and .xml files for use with StageBuilder.
 Once the Illustrator file is updated, the UI of the app can be updated using two clicks, with no code modification needed whatsoever.

 > One of the primary goals when I decided to write this game from scratch, was to create my own library, tools and workflows.
 This would allow me to quickly build new games in the future.
 As such, my top priorities were **code re-usability, maintainability, testability and minimal dependencies**.

 ## Code Architecture
 The structure follows the **Model View Presenter (MVP)** architecture.
 That said, please do not be confused: all _Presenters_ extend the [`Controller`] abstract class, and follow the `XxxController` naming convention (after the Model View Controller (MVC) architecture which is very similar).